Your Guide to Colic Surgery in the Horse

 - What is the maximum payout and is there a limit per event or per year?

 Not being able to say “yes” when the vet asks if surgery is an option is a terrible feeling, especially when your horse is enrolled in a reimbursement program or has an insurance policy.
 Save time and anxiety later by reading the fine print now and complying with all requirements.

 Discharge instructions usually address general monitoring, caring for the incision, feeding, exercise, and medication, if any.
-General monitoring includes observing your horse for EDUD or Eating, Drinking, Urinating, and Defecating, as well as making sure he’s BAR (bright, alert, responsive), that he’s regaining any weight he may have lost during this episode, and that he’s not showing any signs of colic.
-The incision should be inspected daily for signs of infection such as discharge, redness, or excess swelling, as well as “dehiscence,” in which the sutured edges split apart or gape open.
+General monitoring includes observing your horse for normal appetite, water consumption, urination and defecation.
+Your horse should have normal rectal temperature, heart rate, respiratory rate, intestinal motility and alert, interactive behavior.
+The incision should be inspected daily for signs of infection such as discharge, excess swelling, or hernia formation.

 During stall confinement, neck and trunk stretches will help keep your horse flexible and interactive.
 Typically, recovery exercise begins with 4 weeks of stall rest with hand walking and grazing.
 The second 4-week period may include small paddock turnout if there are no incisional complications.
 At the end of this 8-week period, most horses may return to full turnout.
 Light lunging and riding is usually permitted during this time, with a gradual return to full training at 12-weeks following surgery.

 Is Colic Surgery Worth it?

 By answering some of the most common questions surrounding colic surgery – when a horse needs surgery versus medical care, which factors go into making the decision for an individual horse, and what to expect during and after – hopefully some of the “mystery” will be taken out of this procedure leading to improved outcomes for both horses and horse owners.

 - Proven tips to reduce your horse’s risk of colic